nicolasbock/filechooser/docs/source/supported-options.rst

    ## Usage Example

+       pick-files --number 20 \
+           --destination output \
-   pick-files --number 20 --destination new_folder --suffix .jpg --suffix .avi --folder folder1 --folder folder2
+           --suffix .jpg --suffix .avi \
+           --folder folder1 --folder folder2

-   Would choose at random 20 files from folder1 and folder2 (including sub-folders) and copy those files into new_folder.
-The new_folder is created if it does not exist already.
+   Would choose at random 20 files from folder1 and folder2 (including sub-folders) and copy those files into output.
+The output is created if it does not exist already.
 In this example, only files with suffixes .jpg or .avi are considered.

    Tips and Tricks
    ===============